 When you start MySQL Shell using the command parameters.
 See Section 3.1.1, “Connecting using Individual Parameters”.

 When MySQL Shell is running using the

 These different ways of connecting to a MySQL server instance all support specifying the connection as:

-See Connecting Using a URI or Data Dictionary for more information.
+See Connecting Using a URI or Key-Value Pairs for more information.

 If you are connecting using a URI type string, place a

 userin the URI type string but do not specify a password after it.